365id-AB/idverification-android/README.md

 <br/>
 <br/>

-## White Labeling
+## Custom Theme
-You can customize the SDK´s design with your own colors and logo.
+You can customize the SDK theme with your own colors and logo.
 Below you see an example of how you can achieve this:

 ### Jetpack Compose
 With a custom `Material Design theme` you can customize colors, typography and shapes.
 In the [example project](example/app/src/main/java/com/id365/exampleapp/ui/theme/CustomSdkTheme.kt) we show how you can create one, then you just wrap this theme with the `ScannerSdkView()` like the code below: